deltachat-bot/deltawoot/README.md

 and `DELTAWOOT_PASSWORD`
 you can use any email account.

-`DELTAWOOT_NAME` will be the bot's display name in Delta Chat.

-`DELTAWOOT_AVATAR` will be the bot's avatar in Delta Chat;
-if you run deltawoot in docker, you need to put it into the docker volume, and prepend the path with `files/`.

 For the `WOOT_INBOX_ID`,
 go to the settings of the API channel you created above at `example.org/app/accounts/1/settings/inboxes/list`, and look at the number at the end of the URL.
+The default is 1.
+You might need it if you get a 404 error in the logs when deltawoot tries to connect to the chatwoot API.

 For the `WOOT_ACCOUNT_ID`,
 go to the Chatwoot conversations list